NRI Income Tax & Compliance

 Centralized Processing Center

-Due to the increasing volume of Income Tax Returns, it became difficult for the department to process them.
+Due to the increasing volume of Income Tax Returns, the department has been unable to process them.
 To address this, the Finance Act 2008 authorized the Central Board of Direct Taxes (CBDT).
-They asked CBDT to make a scheme for the centralised processing to quickly resolve tax liabilities or refunds due to taxpayers.
+They asked CBDT to make a scheme for the centralised processing to resolve tax liabilities or refunds due to taxpayers quickly.

 Following the recommendations from the Technical Advisory Groups, it was decided that CPC at Bangalore would process paper and e-returns.
 Also, this was done without any direct interaction with taxpayers and was free from jurisdiction constraints.